“A mentor is a more experienced individual willing to share knowledge with someone

 Application is possible throughout the entire year, but the matching of mentees and mentors takes place every year after September 15.

 Participation in the one-year mentorship programme requires both a successful application and a successful match.
 Successful matching mostly depends on the ratio of available mentors to mentees.

 Areas of mentoring include, but are not limited to: skills development, career advice, developing clinical and research interests, advice on designing a successful research project, publishing research, and establishing work-life balance.

-The successfully matched mentor-mentee pairs are contacted at the end of April or October, depending on the period of application, and subsequently published in EANpages.
+The successfully matched mentor-mentee pairs are contacted in October/November, and subsequently published in EANpages.
 Agreement between mentor and mentee on participation officially marks the beginning of the one-year programme duration.

 To begin with, the mentor and mentee mutually define their roadmap for the coming year.
 In return, EAN requests assessment at three and twelve months and a final report from both mentor and mentee for publication.